cyber-carpentry/group1-machine-learning-project/mnist/README.md

-Description of files
+##Description of files
-* Dockerfile: use to set up and run the basic model
+* Dockerfile: used to set up and run the basic model
-* build_model.py: sets up a basic model based on Keras MNIST data
+* build_model.py: sets up the basic model using 1 epoch and the RMS optimization scheme
 * sample_output.txt: provides sample output information for the basic model

-How to modify the file for reusability